MINEX III Compliance

 In 2015 Neurotechnology's MegaMatcher algorithm was the first to successfully pass the Minutiae Interoperability Exchange (MINEX) III NIST third-party evaluation, demonstrating its compliance with the state-of-the-art standards as well as its interoperability with other vendors' biometric software.
-Additional submissions in 2016 demonstrated that the latest Neurotechnology's biometric software for use with smart cards is compliant within the MINEX III requirements.
-In January 31, 2017 our submission was ranked as the top interoperable matcher and the fourth most accurate native template matcher among all MINEX III-compliant matchers.
-One of the latest submission, in March, 2018, demonstrated a significant breakthrough in performance.
-Neurotechnology's new fingerprint recognition algorithm for PC and mobile platforms has been ranked as:
+Additional submissions in 2016 demonstrated that Neurotechnology's biometric software for use with smart cards is compliant with the MINEX III requirements.
+In 2017 our algorithm for PC and mobile platforms submission was ranked as the top interoperable matcher and the fourth most accurate native template matcher among all MINEX III compliant matchers.
+In March 30, 2018 a significant breakthrough in reliability was achieved by successor MegaMatcher submission.
+It was ranked as:

 - the most interoperable PIV Level 1 MINEX III compliant template generator;

 - the most accurate native PIV Level 2 MINEX III compliant template generator and matcher pair;